EbenezerOyenuga/natterbase_test/README.md

 # natterbase_test
 This is a RESTFUL API that uses jwt for authentication, built with CodeIgniter for performing CRUD operations on a Country resource.
 Though users need to be registered first.
 The api also logs the activities of the user.
-The user can view the activities, which shows five per page
+The user can view the activities, which shows five per page.

+The database is natterbase.sql.
+Kindly import the database to use this API.

 #1 /Signup (POST)
 Requires the parameters below: